Stay in touch

 However, electrochemotherapy can cause side effects.
-Everyone reacts differently to treatments and some people have more side effects than others.
+Everyone reacts differently to treatment and some people have more side effects than others.

 You may have pain in the area of skin that was treated, and it may feel warm.

-Pain may be worse for people who already have pain caused by skin metastases, or when particular areas are treated, such as the breastbone (sternum).
+Pain may be worse for people who already have pain caused by skin metastases, or when particular areas such as the breastbone (sternum) are treated.

 Some people have muscle contractions when the electric impulses are given.
-This usually stops once treatment is finished, but can cause a cramp-like discomfort for a short time afterwards.
+These usually stop once treatment is finished but can cause a cramp-like discomfort for a short time afterwards.